dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 3. Use *DocFX* in Visual Studio
 ---------------

-As a prerequisite, you need [Visual Studio 2015](https://www.visualstudio.com/downloads/download-visual-studio-vs) to use *DocFX* in IDE.
+As a prerequisite, you need [Visual Studio 2015](https://www.visualstudio.com/downloads/downloads) or above to use *DocFX* in IDE.

 *Step1.* Open Visual Studio and create a C# project as your documentation project.
 You can create an empty *ASP.NET Web Application* since it has a built-in *preview* feature that can be used to preview the generated website easily.